almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 ## Source Code Version Control
 Use repositories for this.
 Without this you can't track any issues found in any scans fruterh down the pipeline.
 The 12 factor methodology outlines this too.

+## Artifact Version Control
+It is very important to systematically manage and track changes to binary artifacts, such as open source packages, Docker images, VM images and build pipeline artifacts.
+A very good tool for something like this is Artifactory.
+It plays a crucial role in DevOps gating by providing a centralized and secure repository for binary artifacts.

 ## Optimal Branching Strategy
 The best branching strategy for commiting and managing code repositories will depend on your team's specific make-up and requirements.
 See my post on [DevOps Branchign Strategies]({% post_url 2023-10-24-branching-strategies %}) for help with this.